AB-programmer8/MOASA-CSS360-Discord-Bot/README.md

 Once the bot is added it will appear on your Discord server in offline mode.

-You can now run the code in the repository using the command line by typing the command `npm start`.
+You can now run the code in the repository using the command line by typing the commands `npm run register' followed by `npm start`.

+## Remember: Keep your repository private if you have a .env file in it!
+Keys and tokens are passwords!
+## Remember: If you make changes in codespaces, commit and push when done!